pyca/cryptography/docs/hazmat/primitives/asymmetric/serialization.rst

         ``additional_certificates`` is a list of all other :class:`~cryptography.x509.Certificate` instances in the PKCS12 object.

+.. function:: load_pkcs12(data, password, backend=None)

+    .. versionadded:: 36.0

+    Deserialize a PKCS12 blob, and return a :class:`~cryptography.hazmat.primitives.serialization.pkcs12.PKCS12KeyAndCertificates`
+    instance.

+    :param data: The binary data.
+    :type data: :term:`bytes-like`

+    :param password: The password to use to decrypt the data. ``None`` if the PKCS12 is not encrypted.
+    :type password: :term:`bytes-like`

+    :param backend: An optional backend instance.

+    :returns: A
+        :class:`~cryptography.hazmat.primitives.serialization.pkcs12.PKCS12KeyAndCertificates`
+        instance.

 .. function:: serialize_key_and_certificates(name, key, cert, cas, encryption_algorithm)

     .. versionadded:: 3.0